Why the cluster approach?

 In 2005, the Humanitarian Reform Agenda reviewed the effectiveness of emergency response in order to enhance predictability, accountability and partnership.
 The cluster approach was one of the elements introduced by this reform, with a clear mandate for improving coordination in emergencies.
 The Global WASH Cluster (GWC) was formed in 2006, building upon the successes of an existing Water, Sanitation and Hygiene (WASH) humanitarian sector working group.
-The GWC is an open and formal platform for humanitarian WASH actors to work together in partnership.
-The forum now consists of 76 members, comprising International Organisations, United Nations agencies and International Non-Governmental Organisations.
-Civil Contingency/response agencies, academic institutes and donors also play an active role.
-It is managed through a governance system designed to facilitate the achievement of the 2016-2020 GWC Strategic Plan in a transparent and efficient manner.
-The Global WASH Cluster Strategic Plan that sets out the priorities decided by Partners will be reviewed and monitored to take into consideration the contextual changes associated with the Transformative Agenda of the Humanitarian Reform.
+The current Global WASH Cluster Strategic Plan and its Mid-term-Review that sets out the priorities decided by Partners will be reviewed and monitored to take into consideration the contextual changes associated with the Transformative Agenda of the Humanitarian Reform.

 1. Supporting service delivery